skysthelimit68/webdb-i-challenge/queries.md

 GROUP BY Customers.City;

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.
+???? why is this not working on W3
+DELETE Customers
+FROM Customers
+LEFT JOIN Orders
+ON Customers.CustomerID = Orders.CustomerID
+WHERE Orders.OrderID IS null;

+-- retrieve a full list of customers with each of their orders (including customers never place an order, returnning null) using left join, customer id returning null if not placing order

+SELECT * FROM Customers
+LEFT JOIN Orders
+ON Customers.CustomerID = Orders.CustomerID

+-- to get a list of customers with the number of orders per each customer using left join sorting by number of order asc--

+SELECT Customers.CustomerID, COUNT (DISTINCT Orders.OrderID)
+FROM Customers
+LEFT JOIN Orders
+ON Customers.CustomerID = Orders.CustomerID
+GROUP BY Customers.CustomerID
+ORDER BY COUNT (DISTINCT Orders.OrderID) ASC